 - Smoking or alcohol consumption.

-Overweight and obesity are major risk factors for OSA, particularly when the distribution of fat increases the circumference of the neck; it can also increase the risk of sleep apnea when fat deposits fill the throat or increase the size of the tongue; even little weight gain can increase the risk of sleep apnea in children and adults.
+Overweight and obesity are major risk factors for OSA, particularly when the distribution of fat increases the circumference of the neck; it can also increase the risk of sleep apnea when fat deposits fill the throat or increase the size of the tongue; even a little weight gain can increase the risk of sleep apnea in children and adults.

 Left untreated, OSA can lead to serious health issues, including high blood pressure, heart disease, stroke, type 2 diabetes, or even death.
 The persistent lack of restorative sleep can also impact an individual’s quality of life and overall well-being.